Inference power pilot: NVL72 fleet power management

 3. Efficiency plots — Time series for overall observed vs. constraint, resource group efficiency, and (optional) per-rack node efficiency histograms.

-4. DPS overlay — Example plots: per-GPU set_limit vs. observed GPU power for a sample of nodes, keyed to the same timestamps as inference metrics.
+4. DPS overlay — Plot controller-requested, DPS-effective, and applied/read-back GPU limits against observed GPU power, keyed to the same timestamps as inference metrics.

 Use the following one-page layout for the final comparison output.
 Each section should be a single paragraph, table, or plot — anything longer belongs in an appendix.